How to taste gin like a professional - Decanter

 ‘You should have a journey between the top and bottom notes.
 Well crafted, well distilled gin should be smooth when tasted neat, with the warmth felt in your chest and not under your eyes!
 Then how does it mix with tonic?
 Are the botanicals overwhelmed by quinine or do they mix perfectly to give a rounded, refreshing drink?’

-Dominic Limberry, of D1 London Gin, said that you should be looking for a clean flavour profile where you can set apart the botanical components.
+Dominic Limbrey, of D1 London Gin, said that you should be looking for a clean flavour profile where you can set apart the botanical components.
 A high quality base spirit will provide a clear background; a “burn” on the palate is indicative of lower-quality spirit.

-If you’re tasting with tonic, Limberry recommends low-calorie tonic: ‘It takes a back seat,’ he said.
+If you’re tasting with tonic, Limbrey recommends low-calorie tonic: ‘It takes a back seat,’ he said.
 ‘The sugar in full-fat tonic can suppress the flavour profile.’

 Do it yourself